ICarryTheDustOfAJourney/Autosave-Render/readme.md

 - create/define the base-directory that will contain the dynamically created subdirectories
 - enable the "Autosave" checkmark to save .blend files before rendering
 - enable "Autosave .png after render" to save a .png file of the render image after rendering
+- enter a short comment to be appended to the new directory's name.
+Free shorthand reminder like "evee only", "applied" or "!" when used in production etc. Use only characters allowed in you filesystem (Windows: no ":&lt;&gt;" etc).
+Intended to be useful when revisiting after a while
 - render (&lt;F12>)

 ### Hints